 I cannot stress this enough.
 As much as we were told in Namibia that “Botswana has it’s shit together, blah blah blah…” we found that Nambia travel is far more stress-free than the roads we came across in Botswana.
 Yeesh.

 Try to imagine, for a minute, that you are in a 4×4 trying to drive down a national highway on your road trip through Africa.
 In Caprivi, the roads are pretty well maintained.
 You have to be careful about the locals, their cattle, wild dogs, and whatever else is going to amble onto the road at any moment (like, I dunno, a donkey).
 But, that’s Africa, mostly.
-There’s gonna be a lot of stuff on the road.
+There’s gonna be a lot of stuff on the road (you can read more about how to stay safe and avoid disaster here).
 Ok, you can get used to this.

 In Botswana: the roads were all of the above except also pockmarked with the worst potholes I have ever seen.